Sexual dimorphism: Birds

 Consequently, sexual dimorphism has important ramifications for conservation.
 However, sexual dimorphism is not only found in birds and is thus important to the conservation of many animals.
 Such differences in form and behavior can lead to sexual segregation, defined as sex differences in space and resource use.
 Most sexual segregation research has been done on ungulates, but such research extends to bats, kangaroos, and birds.
 Sex-specific conservation plans have even been suggested for species with pronounced sexual segregation.

 The term sesquimorphism (the Latin numeral prefix sesqui- means one-and-one-half, so halfway between mono- (one) and di- (two)) has been proposed for bird species in which "both sexes have basically the same plumage pattern, though the female is clearly distinguishable by reason of her paler or washed-out colour".
-Examples include Cape sparrow (Passer melanurus), rufous sparrow (subspecies P. motinensis motinensis), and saxaul sparrow (P. ammodendri).
+Examples include the Cape sparrow (Passer melanurus), rufous sparrow (subspecies P. motinensis motinensis), and saxaul sparrow (P. ammodendri).

 Non-avian dinosaurs

 Examining fossils of non-avian dinosaurs in search of sexually dimorphic characteristics requires the supply of complete and articulated skeletal and tissue remains.
 As terrestrial organisms, dinosaur carcasses are subject to ecological and geographical influence that inevitably constitutes the degree of preservation.
 The availability of well-preserved remains is not a probable outcome as a consequence of decomposition and fossilization.
 Some paleontologists have looked for sexual dimorphism among dinosaurs using statistics and comparison to ecologically or phylogenetically related modern animals.